NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 sequenceDiagram
     Toetsplanning->>Toetsafname: Deze zitting mag weg, gaan we niet meer gebruiken activate Toetsafname
-    Note right of Toetsafname: endpoint /a/ooapi/offerings (PUT offeringState cancelled) Toetsafname->>Toetsplanning: 200 Bedankt!
+    Note right of Toetsafname: endpoint /a/ooapi/offerings (PUT offeringState canceled) Toetsafname->>Toetsplanning: 200 Bedankt!
     deactivate Toetsafname
 ```

-Open Question : Status change from cancelledback to active: Will students remain active?
+Open Question : Status change from canceled back to active: Will students remain active?
 Will associations remain?

 ## Flow 2.6 Read current state of the offering (zitting)
 To see/check the current state of the offering (zitting) with its associations the following endpoint can be used at Toetsafname